 Your best bet would be to contact an attorney experienced in medical malpractice to discuss your case.
 Like any relationship, the one between a doctor and their patient may be terminated by either party.
 The issue in your case is whether there is a continuing duty on the part of the physician to...Read more »

 You will need to consult an attorney to discuss some more of the facts behind your possible claim.
 It would be helpful to get an electronic copy of your father's medical records for the attorney's review.
-Keep in mind, though, that when it comes to medical malpractice claims, there is a statute of...Read more »
+Keep in mind, though, that when it comes to medical malpractice claims, there is a...Read more »

 You can likely do a general statutory search online; however, in response to your main question, generally, it is unlawful for a person to be in possession or to be using prescription medication not prescribed to them.

 I have had to be lanced back open 3x to let it drain.
 I had a serious colon sectomy and emergency partial hysterectomy on nov 28 2016 and I'm still running fever, throwing up and hurting.
 I go see the surgeon every week for follow up.
-They also wouldn't send home health bc no insurance, to clean my...
+They also wouldn't send home health bc no insurance,...
 Read more »

 My doctor who told me he was operating on me never explained risk/benefits.
 I went to surgery and ended up in ICU With a retro peritoneal bleed for a week. in recovery, there was a doctor there whom I never met before that told me he operated on me.
 Is this legal?